GUIDELINE for Feline bartonellosis

 Epidemiological evidence and experimental studies have demonstrated the important role of fleas in the transmission of B. henselae and B. clarridgeiae between cats.
 B. henselae is naturally transmitted among cats by the flea Ctenocephalides felis felis, or by flea faeces.

 Bartonella henselae transmission did not occur when infected cats lived together with uninfected cats in a flea-free environment.
 Transmission consequently does not occur through bites, scratches in the absence of fleas, grooming, or sharing of litter boxes and food dishes.
 Furthermore, transmission could not be demonstrated between bacteraemic female cats and uninfected males during mating, or to the kittens of infected females either during gestation or in the neonatal period, again in flea-free environments (Guptill et al., 1997).
+Outdoor lifestyle and lack of ectoparasite prevention and control are risk factors for feline B. henselae infection (Mazurek et al., 2020).

 Blood transfusion represents a risk: cats have been experimentally infected with B. henselae and B. clarridgeiae by intravenous or intramuscular inoculation with infected cat blood (Abbott et al., 1997).